Alexa-edge-system/Package-manager/Nexus-installation/Readme.md

 ---

-# 🚀 Nexus Installation and Setup on AWS EC2 (RedHat – t2.medium)
+# 🚀 Nexus Installation and Setup on AWS EC2 (Amazon linux or RedHat – t2.medium)

 ### 🔧 **Pre-requisites**